Table of Contents

 While brown sugar is also extracted from sugarcane, molasses is added after extraction to give it a brown color.
 As a result, it has a deep flavor, similar to toffee or caramel.

-White sugar is highly refined and whitened and can come from sugar beet or sugarcane.
+White sugar is refined and whitened and can come from sugar beet or sugarcane.

-You can store the banana nut bread in the refrigerator for a few days.
+You can store the banana nut bread in the refrigerator for 3-5 days.